TariqAHassan/BioVida/docs/GettingStarted.rst

 **Notes**:

 1. Keras is used to power the convolutional neural networks in this project.
-This has the advantage of allowing either `TensorFlow <https://www.tensorflow.org>`__ or `Theano <http://deeplearning.net/software/theano/>`__ to be used as a computational backend.
-If neither is present at install time, BioVida will automatically install TensorFlow for you.

 2. To use ``scipy`` on macOS (formerly OSX) you will need ``gcc``, which can be obtained with ``homebrew`` via.
 ``$ brew install gcc``.
 If you do not have ``homebrew`` installed, it can be installed by following the instructions